 Day 2: Ayutthaya – Uthai Thani (37 miles/60 km)

 Our riding day starts with a leisurely cycle to Wat Chaiyo Worawihan.
 This originally small temple was enlarged during the reign of King Rama V to accommodate a large seated Buddha image (16 metres from knee to knee and 22 metres high).
 For lunch we stop by a local restaurant before a short transfer to our country resort, where we have the option of a riding through tranquil rice fields, kayaking into the sunset, throwing a fishing line, or enjoying a relaxing Thai massage.
-Meals: B, L, D.
+Breakfast, lunch, and dinner included.

 Overnight in Uthai Thani.

 Day 3: Uthai Thani - Sukhothai (18 miles/30 km)

 We follow the river north and ride through local villages to Kok Mai Duen Ancient City.
 A short walk through the dig-site reveals evidence of structures from 2000 years ago.
 Here archaeologists unearthed tools and stoneware, including Roman-style lanterns, evidence of the flourishing trade between the East and the West centuries ago.
 We then drive to explore more of Thailand's cultural treasures at Kamphaeng Phet – the Diamond-Walled city – which served as a military fortress defending the former capital of Sukhothai during the 14th century.